Jesús Mora (baseball): 1954–1957

 Mora was assigned to the Santa Marta BBC, a lousy team managed by former big leaguer Red Kress, which had entered the league as a replacement for the departed Sabios de Vargas.
 Mora appeared in 21 of the 51 games of the team, batting .250 (5-for-20) with two doubles, two runs and three stolen bases, while playing as a backup infielder, and outfielder for Dave Pope and Joe Frazier.
 The franchise never reached a high level of popularity, failing to encourage a significant fan support, and would be replaced by the Industriales de Valencia in the 1955–1956 season.

-After that Mora played three seasons for Valencia from 1955–1956 through 1957–1958.
+After that Mora played three seasons for Valencia from 1955 to 1956 through 1957–1958.
 In between, he played briefly for the Leones del Caracas in the 1957–1958 tournament.
 Throughout this period, he hit .230 (29-for-126) with two triples and nine RBIs, while scoring 13 runs.
 He also played in 10 postseason games for the Industriales.
 In the 1957–1958 championship series, he scored a run as a pinch runner.
 Then, he hit .194 (6-for-32) with one double and two runs in the 1958–1959 first round.

 During the same period Mora played for the Havana Sugar Kings of the International League in 1957.
 By then, the Sugar Kings were the Triple-A affiliate team of the Cincinnati Reds, and played their home games at Gran Stadium in Havana, Cuba.
 Several talented Latin players who eventually made it to the Major Leagues donned the Sugar Kings uniform, including the Venezuelan infielders Elio Chacón and Pompeyo Davalillo, whom Mora backed up at shortstop and third base, respectively.
 Mora appeared in 24 games, hitting .250 (12-for-48) with six doubles, six runs, 20 RBIs and two stolen bases.